210215-USF-NET/WestonDavidson-code/daily-notes/2-17-2021/fileIO.md

 - we need a way to convert our data source (either a file, database, etc.) to our program!
     - we do this using a byte stream
-    - a byte stream is a stream of bytes used to writie and read to a file.
+    - a byte stream is a stream of bytes used to write and read to a file.
     - can be thought of as a bridge between c# code and the file
     - when you use a bytestream make sure to dispose of it using a using statement/block
 - a character stream is used to write characters to a file